Collective epithelial migration mediated by the unbinding of hexatic defects: Methods

-where $\phi_{v}$ is the angle between the $v-$th vertex of a given cell and the horizontal axis.
-Its phase $\Arg(\gamma_{6})/6$ corresponds to the $6-$fold orientation of the whole cell with respect to the horizontal direction.
-The single-cell orientation can then be coarse-grained to construct a continuous description of the cellular tissue~\cite{Armengol2022a}.
+The $6-$fold orientation of a cell is computed via the shape function $\gamma_{6}$ defined in Eq.~\eqref{eqn:DefinitionOrderParameter}, introduced in Ref.~\citep{Armengol2022a}.
+This construction is schematically illustrated in Fig.~\ref{Fig:ExtDatFig1}.
+The single-cell orientation can then be coarse-grained to construct a continuous description of the cellular tissue~\citep{Armengol2022a}.
 To do so, we use the shape order parameter $\Gamma_{6}=\Gamma_{6}(\bm{r})$, constructed upon averaging the shape function $\gamma_{6}$ of the segmented cells whose center of mass, $\bm{r}_{c}$, lies within a disk of radius $R$ centered in $\bm{r}$.
 That is